Deadline: February 28, 2022

 * Please note that this is a program for practicing teachers of Cambodian students.
 Ministry of Education officials, full-time principals or educational administrators, full-time teacher trainers, university faculty, private English language tutors, and teachers from schools primarily serving expatriates are not eligible.

-- April/May 2019: Interviews for shortlisted candidates/TOEFL iBT test in Phnom Penh
+- March 2022: Interviews for shortlisted candidates/TOEFL iBT test in Phnom Penh

-- Late September 2019: Finalists confirm acceptance of award, sign and submit all necessary documents.
+- Mid-August 2022: Finalists confirm acceptance of award, sign and submit all necessary documents.

 Instructions & Submission Guidelines